• Home

 A young man in a yellow vest picks up a cardboard box filled with food.

 The “Make America Healthy Again” movement has already made sweeping changes to what consumers see at the grocery store.
 The Department of Health and Human Services last year announced plans to phase out artificial dyes, and major brands have followed suit: Campbell’s and General Mills have pledged to eliminate certain color additives from their snacks and cereals.
-PepsiCo’s Doritos and Cheetos have “Simply NKD” products that are colorless, dye-free alternatives to their neon orange counterparts.
+PepsiCo offers “Simply NKD” versions of Doritos and Cheetos, which are colorless, dye-free alternatives to their neon orange counterparts.

 Recommended Video

-But the implementation of the HHS’s updated dietary guidelines introduced earlier this month may make it harder for many Americans to abide by what the agency has deemed to be healthy.
-Economists and public health experts warned many of its recommendations are prohibitively expensive to lower-income Americans, laying bare how the K-shaped economy—of the rich thriving while the poor struggle—has found its way into pantries and fridges.
+But the implementation of updated dietary guidelines from HHS, introduced earlier this month, may make it harder for many Americans to abide by what the agency has deemed to be healthy.
+Economists and public health experts warned many of its recommendations are prohibitively expensive for lower-income Americans, laying bare how the K-shaped economy—of the rich thriving while the poor struggle—has found its way into pantries and fridges.

-Under HHS Secretary Robert F. Kennedy Jr., the MAHA movement has rebuffed medical expertise on a series of well-researched public health conventions, including seeds oils and processed foods, which Kennedy has claimed to be associated with chronic illness.
-With a distrust of the current health care system, Kennedy has led an overhaul of the HHS, laying off thousands of agency employees that scientists have warned will endanger the future of public health research.
+Under HHS Secretary Robert F. Kennedy Jr., the MAHA movement has rebuffed medical expertise on a series of well-researched public health conventions, including seed oils and processed foods, which Kennedy has claimed are associated with chronic illness.
+With a distrust of the current health care system, Kennedy has led an overhaul of the HHS, laying off thousands of agency employees, a move that scientists have warned will endanger the future of public health research.
 But beyond the controversy about the new dietary guidelines—particularly the focus on animal sources instead of plant-forward ingredients—economists like Ortega are worried Americans and institutions like schools looking to follow these new recommendations won’t have the means to.

 K-shaped economy in action

-The Federal Reserve’s Beige Book published this month already suggested these new dietary suggestions will present challenges for the bottom half of the ‘K’.
-The San Francisco Fed observed low- and middle-income Americans purchasing less protein to accommodate tight budgets.
+The Federal Reserve’s Beige Book published this month already suggested these new dietary guidelines will present challenges for the bottom half of the “K.” The San Francisco Fed observed low- and middle-income Americans purchasing less protein to accommodate tight budgets.
 It also reported wealthier Americans continuing to spend, including on luxury items.

-Prior to the introduction of the new dietary guidelines, affordability was top-of-mind for many Americans.
-Grocery prices rose 2.4% over the last 12 months ending in December, according to Department of Labor data.
+Prior to the introduction of the new dietary guidelines, affordability was top of mind for many Americans.
+Grocery prices rose 2.4% over the past 12 months ended in December, according to Department of Labor data.
 Beef prices in particular have skyrocketed as a result of tariffs and dwindling cattle herd sizes, a trend expected to continue through this year, according to Omaha Steaks CEO Nate Rempe.
-As food prices ticked up over the course of the last year, consumer sentiment dropped nearly 20 points, though it’s marginally increasing over the last two months.
+As food prices ticked up over the course of the past year, consumer sentiment dropped nearly 20 points, though it’s marginally increasing over the past two months.

 Groceries are a major sticking point in the affordability conversation because, for poorer Americans, it makes up the lion’s share of their spending.
-While the highest income American households spent the most on food in 2023—nearly $17,500 on average—they spent the lowest share of their income on groceries, about 8%, according to U.S. Department of Agriculture data.
-Lowest-income Americans spent only about $5,000 annually on groceries, but it accounted for more than 30% of their spending.
+While the highest-income American households spent the most on food in 2023—nearly $17,500 on average—they spent the lowest share of their income on groceries, about 8%, according to U.S. Department of Agriculture data.
+The lowest-income Americans spent only about $5,000 annually on groceries, but it accounted for more than 30% of their spending.

 Concerns beyond the food pyramid